ansys/ansys-tools-filetransfer/doc/source/index.rst

 The tool is composed of two parts:

 - A Python client (the component described here).
-- A C++ server, see the `ansys-tools-filetransfer-server repository <https://github.com/ansys-internal/ansys-tools-filetransfer-server>`_.
+- A C++ server, see `the Filetransfer Tool Server documentation <https://filetransfer-server.tools.docs.pyansys.com>`_.

 .. warning::